 3. Best Affordable Skincare; Revolution Skincare

 Wowzer, they just keep coming eh.
 The most expensive Revolution Skincare product you will find is £12 – and that’s rare.
-In fact most Revolution Skincare products hit the £5.99 price point.
+In fact, most Revolution Skincare products hit the £5.99 price point.
 And at just a teeny-tiny price they still have actives which work in concentrations that are proven.
 Yes please.

 View this post on Instagram

-The main difference between Revolution Skincare vs. The Ordinary Skincare is this – Revolution Skincare have trending actives.
+The main difference between Revolution Skincare vs. The Ordinary Skincare is this – Revolution Skincare has trending actives.
 Ingredients like CICA, CBD and bakuchiol (a new and natural anti-ageing retinoid you can learn more about here).

-The next difference – Revolution Skincare have add a bit of fun into the mix.
+The next difference – Revolution Skincare have added a bit of fun into the mix.
 While The Ordinary and The INKEY List skincare could be considered clinical – there’s no way you’ll put that label on Revolution Skincare.

-- Revolution Skincare add a bit of feel good on all levels i.e. fragrance, some creams have small amounts of colour (not all) and sparkle – for this reason not all Revolution Skincare products are A-OK for sensitive skin types – read this Revolution Skincare review to find out which ones are
+- Revolution Skincare add a bit of feel-good on all levels i.e. fragrance, some creams have small amounts of colour (not all) and sparkle – for this reason not all Revolution Skincare products are A-OK for sensitive skin types – read this Revolution Skincare review to find out which ones are

 - There’s a killer amount of face masks in the range – if you’re looking for a girls night in on the cheap – you’ve got it